Rupehyadav/secure-authentication-authorization-frontend/README.md

 # secure-authentication-authorization-frontend
-Authentication and Authorization project using React for frontend
+React Frontend for Secure Authentication and Authorization